Does Behavioral Based Interviewing Still Work?

 1. The challenge: Talent shortage

-Economic downturn or not, talent will remain in short supply.
+Regardless of where the economy is headed, talent will remain in short supply.
 Unemployment rates reflect a demographic-based trend that won't fundamentally change in spite of periodic swings in market sectors.

 What you can do: Modify your interview practices